What is a TWUID?

 A track's TWUID is its TrailWise2 Unique IDentification number.

-The best way to think of TWUIDs is simply as a method of naming track sections.
-The TWUID provides a single, consistent way of numbering track lengths that can be calculated from the position of that track.
-Remember that any route, way or green lane may be made up from a number of track lengths, connecting together at junctions or other significant points.
+TWUIDs are simply a method of labelling track sections.
+The TWUID provides a consistent way of numbering track lengths that can be calculated from the position of that track.
+Remember that any route or green lane may be made up from a number of track lengths, connecting at junctions or other significant points.

-The TWUID consists of two parts; a two letter and four digit geographic ID, and a two digit suffix.
-The geographic ID part is a simply derived system of numbering lanes, that can be calculated by TrailWise from the start point of a track.
-It is simply the OS reference for the 1km grid square containing the most westerly or southerly end of the track; example if a track runs east from grid ref ST 235 787 its UID would begin ST2378.
+The TWUID consists of two parts: a two letter and four digit geographic ID, and a two digit suffix.
+The geographic ID part is simply the OS reference for the 1km grid square containing the most westerly or southerly end of the track, e.g. if a track runs east from grid ref ST 235 787 its TWUID would begin ST2378.

-More than one track section may start within the same 1km square, so a two-digit number is appended to the geographic ID to make sure it is truly Unique, to give the full TWUID - example ST2378-01.
+More than one track section may start within the same 1km square, so a two-digit number is appended to the geographic ID to make sure it is unique, to give the full TWUID, ST2378-02 for example.

 Although the TWUID is based upon the Ordnance Survey National Grid System, it does not fully describe the location of a route to a sufficient extent to establish where both the start and end of that route are located.